Michaelgens/Binance-Arbitrage-Script/README.md

 This project is licensed under the MIT License.

 ## 📈 Future Updates
-This project will be updated to include more features.
+- This project will be updated to include more features.
-There C++ version of this script will be uploaded soon.
+- The C++ version of this script will be uploaded soon.

 ## 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.